andreauda/licence_managment_automation/README.md

 │
 ├── src/                     # Source code organized into modules │   ├── __init__.py          # Initializes the src package
-│   ├── database.py          # Operations on PostgreSQL
+│   ├── database.py          # Operations on PostgreSQL (working in progress)
 │   ├── selenium_portal.py   # Functions for interacting with the license portal
 │   └──  utils.py             # Utility functions (e.g., for CSV handling)
 │